sunfishcode/wasm-reference-manual/WebAssembly.md

 | `tee_local` | `$id`: [varuint32] | `($T[1]) : ($T[1])` |          | 0x22   |

-The `tee_local` instruction sets the value of the locals at index `$id` in the locals vector to the value given in the operand.
+The `tee_local` instruction sets the value of the locals at index `$id` in the locals vector of the current [function execution] to the value given in the operand.
 Its return value is the value of its operand.
 The type parameter is bound to the type of the local.

 **Validation:**
  - `$id` is required to be within the bounds of the locals vector.